richtastic/ff/src/3DR/wiki/index.md

 **TODO:**
+x how to get kappa - curvature of the MLS surface
+    x maximum absolute curvature?
 - MLS
     x determing MLS surface for any point x display MLS as sampled points on surface
     - weighted?
     - 'snapping' to closest sample point?
     - neighborhood?
-- how to get kappa - curvature of the MLS surface
-	- maximum absolute curvature?
 - container class for point cloud
 - how to 'query' field
 - how to generate first triangle